About this artwork

 - 29.5 × 11.6 (diam. at base) × 21.9 cm (11 5/8 × 4 5/8 × 8 5/16 in.); 1234.3 g

-- Restricted gift of the Antiquarian Society through the Lena Turnbull Gilbert and the Jessie Spalding Landon funds
+- Purchased with funds provided by the Antiquarian Society through the Lena Turnbull Gilbert and the Jessie Spalding Landon funds